Email Metrics

 How to boost your open rate 🚀

-• ➡️ Take care of your sender reputation: Your reputation is non-existent for a new domain, and you have to slowly build it up using a warm-up service like lemwarm.
+• ➡️ Your sender reputation: Your reputation is non-existent for a new domain, and you must slowly build it up using a warm-up service like lemwarm.

 • ➡️ Your technical setup: Email authentication protocols can add a layer of security to your emails.
-Subsequently, Internet Service Providers will love this and will give your emails better inbox placement.
+Subsequently, Internet service providers will love this and give your emails better inbox placement.

-• ➡️ List hygiene: Send only to verified emails and weed out bad leads from your list (i.e., bounces and unopens).
+• ➡️ Your list hygiene: Send only to verified emails and weed out bad leads from your list (i.e., bounces and unopens).

 👉 Further reading: How to improve your email open rate - 5 factors to consider